e0ipso/e0ipso.github.io/_posts/2020-03-17-graphql-and-hateoas.md

 ---
 title: HATEOAS vs GraphQL in Drupal
 categories:
   - drupal
 tags:
- - Open source
+  - Free Software
   - Drupal Development
 ---
 The other day I had the chance to participate in an interesting thread in the Drupal Slack.